- The operator cannot access your data. TEE hardware isolation prevents it.

 | Shut down the server | Prevent users from accessing funds? | Temporarily.
 Users can always forced-withdraw directly from the contract. |

 Every transfer and withdrawal requires the user’s EdDSA signature.
-This signature is verified inside the ZK circuit — the smart contract won’t accept a proof without it.
+This signature is verified inside the ZK circuit, and the smart contract won’t accept a proof without it.
 The operator doesn’t have the user’s EdDSA key and can’t forge the signature.
-This is not a policy — it’s a cryptographic impossibility.
+This is not a policy; it’s a cryptographic impossibility.
 Even a fully compromised TEE cannot authorize transfers on behalf of users.Guarantee 3: You Can Always Exit

 - Public onchain data (available from any Ethereum node)